gwen-interpreter/gwen-web/README.md

 Why Gwen?
 ---------
-So you can drive web automation with declarative [Gherkin features](https://docs.cucumber.io/gherkin/reference/) like this ..
+So you can drive web based tests and online processes with declarative Gherkin [feature](https://docs.cucumber.io/gherkin/reference/) specs that describe behavior ..
 ```gherkin
  Feature: Google search